python/cpython/Doc/library/sqlite3.rst

 :class:`!Row` provides indexed and case-insensitive named access to columns, with low memory overhead and minimal performance impact.
-In order to use :class:`Row` as a row factory, simply assign it to the :attr:`Connection.row_factory` attribute:
+In order to use :class:`!Row` as a row factory, simply assign it to the :attr:`Connection.row_factory` attribute:

 .. doctest::